History and examination of the adult with hand pain

 Extrinsic muscles of the hand originate in the forearm and elbow area.
 The extrinsic flexor tendons for each digit travel in a fibro-osseous tunnel between the distal metacarpal and the DIP joint.
 The superficialis tendon attaches to the middle phalanges, and the profundus tendon attaches to the base of the distal phalanges.
 The extrinsic extensor tendons pass over the dorsum of the wrist in six separate tunnels that are labeled as compartments.

 Intrinsic muscles of the hand include the thenar, hypothenar, interosseous, and lumbricals.
-The thenar muscles control abduction and opposition of the thumb; other thumb movements are controlled by forearm muscles.
+The thenar muscles control adduction, abduction, and opposition of the thumb; other thumb movements are controlled by forearm muscles.
 The interosseous and lumbrical muscles collectively flex the MCP joints while extending the IP joints, and the interosseous muscles also abduct and adduct the fingers.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Liss GM, Stock SR. Can Dupuytren's contracture be work-related?: review of the evidence.
 Am J Ind Med 1996; 29:521.